hunterxcobby/100-days-of-code/log.md

 **Today's Progress**: Sorting Algorithm, The Bubble Sort, C language

 **Thoughts:**
+- A sorting algorithm is a set of instructions or rules designed to arrange a collection of items in a specific order.
+- The primary purpose of sorting algorithms is to organize data in a way that makes it easier to search, retrieve, and analyze.
 - Bubble Sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
 - The pass through the list is repeated until the list is sorted.
 -**Bubble Sort:**